hjhart/the_rotten_pirate/README.md

 * Figure out when the rotten tomatoes files update and configure the crontab to run at those times.
 * Don't bother to download if the quality isn't up to a configurable rating.
 * Automatically create the database if it's not created yet (remove one step from the installation process)

-### Prowl notifications

-- Copy config/prowl.template.yml to config/prowl.yml
-- Fill out your api_key – this can be found at the [prowl api keys](https://www.prowlapp.com/api_settings.php) page.

-You'll receive prowl notifications at the end of every run with a rundown of what movies were added.

 ![Counter](http://hjhart.dyndns.org:3003/count.jpg "Counter")